A Workflow Was Productive, but Too Fragile to Scale

 These questions changed the work.

-Because now the goal was not simply to “add people.”
+The goal was no longer simply to “add people.”

 The goal was to make the workflow survivable under expansion.